elastic/support-diagnostics/README.md

 This utility allows you to extract a subset of monitoring data for interval of up to 12 hours at a time.
 It will package this into a tar.gz file, much like the current diagnostic.
 After it is uploaded, a support engineer can import that data into their own monitoring cluster so it can be investigated outside of a screen share, and be easily viewed by other engineers and developers.
 It has the advantage of providing a view of the cluster state prior to when an issue occurred so that a better idea of what led up to the issue can be gained.

 Not all the information contained in the standard diagnostic is going to be available in the monitoring extraction.
-That is because it does not collect the same quanity of data.
-But what it does have should be sufficient to see a numnber of important trends, particularly when investigating peformance related issues.
+That is because it does not collect the same quantity of data.
+But what it does have should be sufficient to see a number of important trends, particularly when investigating peformance related issues.

 It does not need to be run on a host with Elasticsearch installed.
 A local workstation with network access to the monitoring cluster is sufficient.
 It can either be installed directory or run from a Docker container.

 You can collect statistics for only one cluster at a time, and it is necessary to specify a cluster id when running the utility.
-If you are not sure of the cluster id, running with only the target host, login credentials, and --list parameter will display a listing of availble clusters that are being monitored in that instance.
+If you are not sure of the cluster id, running with only the target host, login credentials, and `--list` parameter will display a listing of availble clusters that are being monitored in that instance.

 ### Running The Extract